MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-ready-business.md

 >
 > The first time you sign in, you use the **Essential** experience.
 For more information, see [Change Which Features are Displayed](ui-experiences.md).

-When you have run an assisted setup guide, it is marked as **Completed**.
-To run the assisted setup guide, you choose the three dots, and then choose the **Start Setup** action.<!--VERIFY-->
+When you have run an assisted setup guide, it is marked as **Completed**. <!--VERIFY-->

-## Tours and page descriptions
+## Teaching tips and tours

-[!INCLUDE [prod_short](includes/prod_short.md)] includes in-product tours and page descriptions that can help you get started.
+[!INCLUDE [prod_short](includes/prod_short.md)] includes in-product tours and teaching tips that can help you get started.
 In the current version, there are tours for the steps in the **Get started** list and some of the most commonly used pages in the demonstration company, such as the **Sales Invoice** card page.

-For example, to see the page description for the **Sales Invoice** card, choose link in the top left corner of the page where it says *Sales Invoice*.
-This launches a callout with the page description.
+For example, to see the teaching tip for the **Sales Invoice** card, choose link in the top left corner of the page where it says *Sales Invoice*.
+This launches a callout with a short description of the page and what you can do there.
 If a tour exists for the page, a link invites you to take the tour.

 ## Role Center